Johnny-Wish/keyword-extraction-chinese/README.md

 In case the program is run a Windows machine, or any other system that uses a path separator other than the forward slash `/`, please change the path constants accordingly.

+If any other error occurs, please [open an Issue](https://github.com/Johnny-Wish/keyword-extraction-chinese/issues/new) along with detailed description of the error.
+It is recommended to include descriptions on how to reproduce the error, and the printed error message.

 ### Demo Output

 ```